tobice/flux-lumines/doc/making-of-lumines.md

 individual object (in this case probably a store) decide about the way it gets stored and restored.
 But then the whole magic of having a global state disappears!

-To avoid that I decided to implement a slightly smarter reviver as a compromise solution.
+To avoid that, I decided to implement a slightly smarter reviver as a compromise solution.
 In Lumines, this issue affects only Records.
 And Records are cool because they have a fixed set of keys.
 So what I'm doing is that when I'm about to revive a JavaScript object, I simply compare the set of object's keys with the keys of existing Records, and if I find a match, I convert that